 Parameter Definition Default Value paa_upstream Defines the upstream that the PingAccess agent uses to route policy decision requests to PingAccess policy servers. pingaccess-policy-server paa_upstream_max_response_header_s ize Defines the maximum size of the response header, in bytes, that the PingAccess agent can receive from a PingAccess policy server.
-4096 paa_thread_pool Defines the thread pool to use for blocking operations performed by the agent. default
+4096 paa_thread_pool Defines the thread pool to use for blocking operations performed by the agent. i Note This only includes policy cache lookup operations when using the ZeroMQ multiprocess policy cache. default

 - You do not have to make any changes to http.conf if you followed the PingAccess agent for NGINX Installation steps. - Changes to the paa_upstream parameter will impact how the agent communicates with PingAccess.
-Incorrect changes might lead to a non-functional agent. - The upstream pingaccess-policy-server contains the directive pingaccess_servers.
-This directive indicates that the servers for the containing upstream are defined by the agent.properties file.
+Incorrect changes might lead to a non-functional agent. - $\bullet \ \, \text{The upstream pingaccess-policy-server contains the directive pingaccess_servers} \, . \, \text{This directive} \, \,$ indicates that the servers for the containing upstream are defined by the agent.properties file.
 The agent only allows this directive to be specified for a single upstream.